PoppinElo/Titanic-ML-v1/README.md

 After running the notebook, a submission.csv file will be generated.
 This file contains the predictions for the test dataset, formatted for submission to the Kaggle competition.
 The file includes the following columns:
 - PassengerId: ID of the passenger
 - Survived: Prediction (1 for survived, 0 for deceased)
+The score reached in the competition is around 0,64.

 ## License
 This project is licensed under the MIT License.